centroid-csu/open-data-day-2018/README.md

 * identify sources for acquiring open data
 * understand open data licenses and the implications for their use (non-profit/commercial, etc.)
 * demonstrate the ability to build a basic web map using HTML, CSS, and JavaScript (templates provided)
-* access and retrieve open data layers and services using API keys and REST services
+* access and retrieve open data layers and services using and REST API services
 * request geospatial data stored as GeoJSON and add it to the map

 ### Expected background and requirements